 Schweren et al. 2017

-A letter published in JAMA Psychiatry last week is a non-replication of a prior finding by van Borkulo et al. 20155.
-I described the paper in a previous blog in more detail, the relevant point here is: Schweren et al. 2017 split a sample into two subgroups at time 2 (treatment responders and non-responders), and then looked at the time 1 networks of these two groups.
+A letter published in JAMA Psychiatry last week is a non-replication of a prior finding by van Borkulo et al. 20156.
+I described the paper in a previous blog in more detail, the relevant point here is: Schweren et al. 2017 split a sample into two subgroups at time 2 (treatment responders and non-responders), and then compared the time 1 networks of these two groups for connectivity (i.e. the sum of all absolute connections in the network structures).
 Contrasting van Borkulo et al. 2015, Schweren et al. found no significant differences across the groups.
 Or if you put it differently: networks replicated across the subgroups, not dissimilar to the paper by van Loo et al. 2017 above.
 Again, we need follow-up work on this, since the effect was in the direction predicted by van Borkulo et al. 2015, and since the statistical test used requires a lot of power to detect differences.

 » Schweren, L., van Borkulo, C. D., Fried, E. I., & Goodyer, I. M. (2017).
 Assessment of Symptom Network Density as a Prognostic Marker of Treatment Response in Adolescent Depression.
 JAMA Psychiatry, 1–3.
 PDF.